mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/adventure-tours/hiking-in-svaneti/itinerary.en.md

 We return to the town of Mestia before heading down the Batumi Black Sea coast, with lunch in the city of Zugdidi.
-In contrast to the region’s ancient communities, Batumi developed in the late 19th Century as the western terminus of a railway from Baku (Azerbaijan) that at the time carried one\-fifth of the world’s oil production.
-Batumi gained free\-port status with over 20 foreign consulates set up here, and the town has developed into a fashionable resort at the southern tip of the Russian empire and a crossroads between Europe and Asia.
+In contrast to the region’s ancient communities, Batumi developed in the late 19th Century as the western terminus of a railway from Baku (Azerbaijan) that at the time carried one-fifth of the world’s oil production.
+Batumi gained free-port status with over 20 foreign consulates set up here, and the town has developed into a fashionable resort at the southern tip of the Russian empire and a crossroads between Europe and Asia.
 We stay overnight here.

 ### Day Eight: Batumi to Tbilisi